Jazzatola/sinatra-sidekiq-example/README.md

-# Sidekiq
+# Kato

-Testing out Sidekiq, Redis with Sinatra and Heroku
+Testing out Sidekiq, Redis and Sinatra with Heroku